NatronGitHub/Natron/Documentation/source/plugins/net.sf.openfx.GammaPlugin.rst

 |pluginIcon|

-*This documentation is for version 2.0 of Gamma.*
+*This documentation is for version 2.0 of Gamma (net.sf.openfx.GammaPlugin).*

 Description
 -----------